jcavanagh/spinnaker-monorepo-public/MONOREPO.md

 - Consolidated all `kotlin.gradle` and `kotlin-test.gradle` files
 - Split off detekt configuration from `kotlin.gradle` in Kork/Orca, moved remainder to root
 - Remove all `defaultTasks` declarations from composites - those have new entry points defined in the root `build.gradle`
+- Removed all `deck` scripting around version bumps and bump PRs

 ## OSS Transition